 is a U.S. concert series dedicated to the prevention, awareness and cure of Lyme disease and other tick-borne illnesses that have become the fastest-growing infectious diseases in the country.

-The music line-up featured Les Stroud from the "Survivorman" TV series.
-Les played acoustic guitar, piano & harmonica and fielded audience questions about his TV show.
+The music line-up is still being developed but it currently features Les Stroud from the "Survivorman" TV series.
+Les and his full band will play songs from his recent solo releases and also field audience questions about his TV show.

-Also appearing was Nashville-native Alisa Turner who played her breakout hit "Breathing" about her own struggles with Lyme disease.
+Nashville-native Alisa Turner will play her breakout hit "Breathing" about her own struggles with Lyme disease.

 Gregg Kirk and The Zen Engines will play songs from the band's recent CD releases, all inspired by his healing journeys through Lyme disease.

 The fest will also feature several well-known speakers from the Lyme community, including "Out of the Woods" author Katina Makris and Inanna House founder Mara Williams.